-What complications can I expect after cataract surgery?
+What are possible side effects can I may expect after cataract surgery?

 Cataract surgery is a common and safe procedure that involves removing the lens of the eye and replacing it with an artificial lens.
 This will remove cloudiness in your vision and allow you to see more clearly.
 You can find out if you are a candidate for cataract surgery by reaching out to an ophthalmologist for a screening.
 Once it is determined that the procedure is right for you, you will be on your way to clearer vision!

 Many people wonder what to expect after cataract surgery.
 A main concern is if complications or side effects will arise after the procedure is through.
 While the risks are low, there is an increased chance of complications if you have another preexisting eye disease or medical condition.

 Here are some common, but minor complications that can occur after cataract eye surgery: